 - Can I add more flavorings to the dough?
 Yes!
-This recipe gives you a base and the result has a very mild flavor, allowing you to marinade and season it afterwards.
+This recipe gives you a base, and the result has a very mild flavor, allowing you to marinade and season it afterward.
 However, if you want to add chicken or poultry seasoning directly to the dough, feel free to do so!

 - Can I use this vegan chicken to make nuggets?
 Of course!
 Check out our Vegan Chick'N Nuggets recipe here.